Activity note: Review cooking expectations

 Afternoon: After lunching at the beach, we'll gather ourselves up and head back to Heartwood Lodge to catch a breather before today's cooking class.

 Dinner: In late afternoon we'll all be introduced to the culinary facilities, spend some time getting to know the space and interacting between grandparents and grandchildren.
-I'm sure Chef Georgie will have some surprises tucked in her apron.
+I'm sure Chef Betsy will have some surprises tucked in her apron.

 Activity note: Blueberries and Chowders